• Winter recipes

 • 1 Green Chilli sliced

-• 3/4 tsp Turmeric Powder
+• ¾ teaspoon Turmeric Powder

-• 1/2 tsp Chilli Powder Optional
+• ½ teaspoon Kashmiri Chilli Powder

 • Salt to taste

-• 1/2 Lemon Juice
+• ½ Lemon Juice

 Instructions

-• Heat 1 tbsp Oil in the fry pan and add the potatoes.
+• Heat 1 tablespoon Oil in the fry pan and add the potatoes.
 Saute in between.
 Cook the potatoes for at least 4- 5 minutes until the edges begin to turn brown and the potatoes are partially cooked.
 Transfer them to a plate.

-• Add Cumin seeds.
-Allow them to sizzle for a few seconds.
+• Heat the remaining oil in the fry pan.
+Add Cumin seeds and allow them to sizzle for a few seconds.

 • Add Garlic, Onion and saute until the onions are soft.
 Sprinkle a pinch of salt.
 This will speed up the cooking process for the onions.

 • Check for seasoning and add more as needed.
+Serve hot Aloo Methi sabji with Roti.

 Notes